 How to Decorate Prinzregententorte

 Once you are all set up and the ganache is at the right temperature (about 89°F / 32°C), you can pour it on.
-Try and keep a steady stream and make sure you move around so you cover all sides of the prinzregententorte.
+Try and keep a steady stream and make sure you move around so you cover all sides of the Prinzregententorte.
 It should just glide beautifully down the sides.
 Empty the whole bowl of ganache onto the cake and then let it just drip off and set up.
-If the sides look uneven or you ahve missed a spot, you can run a palete knife round it gently to smooth it out.
+If the sides look uneven or you have missed a spot, you can run a palette knife around it gently to smooth it out.
 I don't advise touching the top as you may ruin the beautiful shiny surface!

 Let it sit for 10-15 minutes.
-About half way though you can mark the top of the cake to show where your slices will be.
+About halfway through you can mark the top of the cake to show where your slices will be.
 I have this handy cake portioner which I LOVE.
 But you can also just use a knife and eyeball it.
 Once the ganache has set, use some of the reserved Chocolate German Buttercream to pipe a rosette on each slice.

 How to Slice Layer Cakes Perfectly

 You don't want to go to all the trouble of making these beautiful layers just to destroy them when you cut into the cake.
 Here is my trick for getting perfect slices of cake every single time.
 Get a tall glass or jug of hot water - very hot like just from the kettle.
 Use a long sharp knife and soak it in the hot water to heat the metal.
 Remove the knife from the hot water and give it a quick wipe with a paper towel, then make your cut slowly and confidently.
 Make sure you rest the knife down with the tip right in the middle of the cake so it goes all the way through in one try.
 Then put the knife back in the hot water and repeat for every single slice.
 It's worth the hassle!
 Especially for something like a Prinzregententorte where you want to show off those gorgeous layers!